danielkucera/flipsyfat/README.md

 By analyzing side-channel emanations in sync with these triggers, we can evaluate the progress of a firmware routine's filename matching code.
 By interacting with the SoC application to flip through filenames letter by letter, any names of interest to the firmware can be eventually determined.

+The current target board is a Papilio Pro, but the design should be easily portable to any system that works with Migen.